ericevans-nv/agent-iq/examples/safety_and_security/retail_agent/README.md

 ## Retail Agent Example

 This section demonstrates NASSE using a realistic retail customer service agent.
-We will explain how to perform risk assessment of the retail agent using NASSE's red teaming functionality.
+We will explain how to perform risk assessment of the retail agent using the red teaming functionality of NASSE.

 ### The Retail Agent